emacs-berlin/emacs-berlin.org/index.md

 For Wednesday 27 May 2015, "Ganz Oben Office" (the former Travis office).
 See [directions](https://gist.github.com/svenfuchs/5364262)

-The exact location will always be announced on the [mailing list][mla], see keep an eye on there.
+The exact location will always be announced on the [mailing list][mla], so keep an eye on there.

 We usually meet at [Contentful](http://contentful.com), but occasionally have to find another spot.